Tunnicliff-Jordan House

-Tunnicliff-Jordan House is a historic home located at Richfield Springs in Otsego County, New York.
+Tunnicliff-Jordan House is a historic home located at Richfield Springs in Herkimer County, New York.
 The house consists of three blocks.
 The main block was built between 1810 and 1835 and is a 2-story, four-bay, square plan building with a hipped roof.
 A 1 1/2-story, gable-roofed frame ell dated between 1830 and 1850 extends from the rear.
 A narrow single-story lean-to, originally added to the ell about 1850, was remodeled for residential use about 1939.
 The main entrance has a simple Greek Revival style entablature.

 It was listed on the National Register of Historic Places in 2010.